william-santini/WiSSkHy/README.md

 ## The WiSSkHy R-Shiny Apps

-The WiSSkHy apps were created to provide access to the main tools of the WiSSkHy environment.
+The WiSSkHy R-Shiny Apps was created to provide access to the main tools of the WiSSkHy environment.
 However, users can also:
 - Add new tools directly in R-Shiny, either within the existing apps or independently.
 - Write custom scripts in R, Python, MATLAB, or other languages to work with the WiSSkHy SQLite database.
-- Use the apps to generate SQL queries that can be reused in your own code.
+- Use the apps to automatically generate SQL queries that can be reused in your own code.

 ## Using Your Own Scripts with the WiSSkHy Database